johnsonb-ucar/beautiful-soup/docs/rst/models/bgrid_solo/fms_src/shared/fft/fft.rst

 --------------

-PUBLIC ROUTINES
+Public routines
 ^^^^^^^^^^^^^^^

-a.

-   .. rubric:: fft_grid_to_fourier
+a. .. rubric:: Fft_grid_to_fourier
       :name: fft_grid_to_fourier

    ::